 - In January 2019, Bitrise announced the full-featured Flutter CI.

 Is Flutter a good idea for every kind of mobile app?

-There are a few cases when you should not consider if Flutter is the proper solution:
+There are a few cases when it’ s worth to consider if Flutter will be a proper solution:

 - Progressive Web Apps & Instant Apps

 They need to be small and Flutter apps – even optimized – are bigger than native ones.
 The overhead varies from just a few to 20 megabytes, depending on whether it is a release or development build.